-A shortage of toilet paper is real, at least for the moment, in March and April 2020.
+In March and April 2020 the shortage of toilet paper was real, at least at the time.
+Could if happen again?
 What are the best alternatives for toilet paper?
 What are the top 10 alternatives for toilet paper?
 What do you use for toilet paper when you run out?
 Disposable?
 Or reusable?
 Or natural?

 A Time for Toilet Paper Alternatives